Tr33Bug/DCG-DemoApp/README.md

 # DCG-DemoApp
-This repository contains a basic PyQT app with a server to run the fine-tuned Donainlifecycles Code Generator (DCG) model and showcasing the code generation.
+The DCG Demo App is an application which is a frontend and server for the showcasing of the Domainlifecycles Code Generator (DCG) model which was developed as part of my master thesis at esentri.
+This repository is a decoupling from the main repository [DomainlifecyclesCodeGenerator](https://github.com/Tr33Bug/DomainlifecyclesCodeGenerator) in which the entire development of the model is documented.

 ## Overview
-This repository contains a basic PyQT app with a flask server to run the fine-tuned Domainlifecycles Code Generator (DCG) model and showcasing the code generation.
+This repository contains a basic PyQT app with a flask server to run the fine-tuned DCG model, showcasing the code generation.

 ```bash
 DCG-DemoApp